-The Powder Bowl from Patagonia is a tough, if somewhat boxy, jacket that utilizes a strong construction and a wide range of features to provide you with some of the best weather protection on the market.
+This is my review of Powder Bowl from Patagonia.
+In my opinion, it is a tough, if somewhat boxy, a jacket that utilizes a strong construction and a wide range of features to provide you with some of the best weather protection on the market.

 - Pros: Tough construction.
 It also offers solid ventilation and can be used in many different conditions.
 There’s a lot of versatility.
 As it’s so strong, it gives you good value and is reliable long-term investment.

 - Cons: Expensive, especially considering the simple design.
 The shapeless fit isn’t ideal, and the mesh lining could be more comfortable.